-MathML is described by an XML-compliant DTD, which necessarily limits the elements and attributes to those which occur in the DTD.
-Renderers desiring to accept nonstandard elements or attributes, and authors desiring to include these in documents, should accept or produce documents which conform to an appropriately extended XML-compliant DTD which has the standard MathML DTD as a subset.
+MathML is described by an XML DTD, which necessarily limits the elements and attributes to those occurring in the DTD.
+Renderers desiring to accept non-standard elements or attributes, and authors desiring to include these in documents, should accept or produce documents that conform to an appropriately extended XML DTD that has the standard MathML DTD as a subset.

-MathML compliant renderers are allowed, but not required, to accept nonstandard elements and attributes, and to render them in any way.
-If a renderer does not accept some or all nonstandard tags, it is encouraged to either handle them as errors as described above for elements with the wrong number of arguments, or to render their arguments as if they were arguments to an mrowin either case rendering all standard parts of the input normally.
+MathML-compliant renderers are allowed, but not required, to accept non-standard elements and attributes, and to render them in any way.
+If a renderer does not accept some or all non-standard tags, it is encouraged either to handle them as errors as described above for elements with the wrong number of arguments, or to render their arguments as if they were arguments to an mrow in either case rendering all standard parts of the input in the normal way.